jqz752/cbb752_2.2_R/README.md

 `NA` will be reported as estimated counts and RPKM/FPKM/TPM for genes for which there is no read coverage or no sequencing data at all.

 Here is an example running in non-demo mode (`demo.mode=F`), assuming that there are two input files, `Gm12878Cytosol.sam` and `gencode19_prtn_coding.gtf`. `Gm12878Cytosol.sam` can be converted by `samtools` from `wgEncodeCshlShortRnaSeqGm12878CytosolShortAln.bam`, accessible from [here](http://hgdownload.cse.ucsc.edu/goldenPath/hg19/encodeDCC/wgEncodeCshlShortRnaSeq/wgEncodeCshlShortRnaSeqGm12878CytosolShortAln.bam). `gencode19_prtn_coding.gtf` can be created by pre-processing `gencode.v19.annotation.gtf`, accessible at ftp://ftp.sanger.ac.uk/pub/gencode/Gencode_human/release_19/gencode.v19.annotation.gtf.gz, with `r_preprocess_gtf.R`.
+The output text file is the same as `sample_tpm.txt` produced in demo mode, since the input files used in demo mode and here are essentially the same.

 `> get.fpkm.tpm(input.sam='Gm12878Cytosol.sam', input.gtf='gencode19_prtn_coding.gtf', output.name='nondemo_q3_tpm.txt', demo.mode=F, sam.num.header=0, save.pileup.name='nondemo_q3_tpm_pileup.Rdata', use.parallel=F, count.est.mtd=list('quantile', .75), quant.mtd='tpm')`